-Make sure your system setup covers all prerequisites, as described in the installation instructions.
+Make sure your system setup covers all prerequisites, as described in the Hardware and software requirements.

 npm installin the root of the LuciadRIA distribution.

-As a result, all sample dependencies are installed.
-You have to install these only once for the release.
-See Bootstrapping dependencies.
+This command installs all sample dependencies.
+You must install these once for a release.
+See Installing dependencies.

 Start the sample server with the

 startSampleServerscript in the root of the LuciadRIA distribution.
 See Running the sample server for more information.

 npm run devin the directory of the sample you want to edit and run.